 “You’re being torn by an internal struggle.
 Down in the depths of you, you know that if you are incapable of refusing the agreement that an indispensable part of you, your glowing coat of awareness, is going to serve as an incomprehensible source of nourishment to, naturally, incomprehensible entities.”
 “And another part of you will stand against this situation with all its might.
 The sorcerers’ revolution is that they refuse to honor agreements in which they did not participate.”
 “Nobody ever asked me if I would consent to being eaten by beings of a different kind of awareness.
 My parents just brought me into this world to be food, like themselves, and that’s the end of the story.”

 It is as simple as WITHDRAWING ones CONSENT in order to render the agreement null and void, and release the bonds created by the (unintentional) agreement.

 Two of the required elements of any agreement or contract are: full-knowledge of the conditions of the agreement, and willing-intent to participate.

 Therefore, without full-knowledge and willing-intent, such an agreement or contract was never established by the Conscious Act by Your Spirit, and thus is null and void, even though it is currently being pursued by spiritually and universally unlawful entities through the use of deception and force.

 Don Juan explains that these aliens think of (and treat) humans as a food source and can overlay the human psyche in order to keep us dumbed down and unaware of their influence, however, it’s possible, he says, to dislodge them through discipline.
-By NOT allowing ourselves to be immersed in destructive emotions . . . we can rebuild our “shining coat” and no longer be under the influence of those dark forces by removing the “self” from our focus of existence.
+By NOT allowing ourselves to be immersed in destructive emotions . . . we can rebuild our “shining coat” and no longer be under the influence of those dark forces.
 (Source)